Navigation - Utility Header

 60th Anniversary

 In September, 1964, the first students were welcomed into the learning community that would eventually become the Carolina Friends School we know today.
-Help us celebrate 60 years of teaching and learning!
+Thanks to everyone who helped us celebrate 60 years of teaching and learning, April 25-27, 2025!

 Students, staff, and two co-founders gather in the Gym